Aitor Karanka: Middlesbrough

 On 13 November 2013, Karanka was appointed manager of Championship club Middlesbrough, replacing Tony Mowbray.
-His first match in charge ended in a 1–2 away defeat against Leeds United, ten days later.
+His first match in charge ended in a 2–1 defeat away to Leeds United ten days later.

-On 25 April 2015, in the club's penultimate game of the season away to Fulham, Karanka sent goalkeeper Dimitrios Konstantopoulos forward for an added-time corner kick with the score 3–3.
-With the goalkeeper out of position, the opponents scored a winner through Ross McCormack, which sent Watford into the Premier League and jeopardised Middlesbrough's own chances of promotion.
-He did qualify his team to the play-off final after a 5–1 aggregate win over Brentford, but they lost the decisive match 0–2 to Norwich City at Wembley Stadium.
+On 25 April 2015, in the penultimate game of the season at Fulham, Karanka sent goalkeeper Dimitrios Konstantopoulos forward for an added-time corner kick with the score 3–3; with the goalkeeper out of position, the opponents scored a winner through Ross McCormack, which sent Watford into the Premier League and jeopardised Middlesbrough's own chances of promotion.
+He did qualify his team to the play-off final after a 5–1 aggregate win over Brentford, but they lost the decider 2–0 to Norwich City at Wembley Stadium.

-On 7 August 2015, Karanka signed a new four-year contract.
-Boro were consistently in high positions during the campaign, but on 11 March 2016 he unexpectedly left the training ground after an argument and considered his future at the club.
-Responsibilities for the subsequent match, at Charlton Athletic, were handed to his assistant Steve Agnew, but the Spaniard returned to lead the team to the top division after a seven-year absence, as league runners-up.
+Karanka signed a new four-year contract in August 2015.
+Boro were consistently in high positions during the campaign, but on 11 March 2016 he unexpectedly left the training ground after an argument and considered his future at the Riverside Stadium.
+Responsibilities for the subsequent fixture against Charlton Athletic were handed to his assistant Steve Agnew, but the Spaniard returned to lead the team to the top division after a seven-year absence, as runners-up.

-In 2016–17, Karanka led Middlesbrough to the last eight of the FA Cup, where they were eliminated by Manchester City.
-He was sacked on 16 March 2017 with the team three points from top-flight safety and without a league win in the new year (while their defence was the fifth best in the division, their attack was the worst with just 19 goals from 27 matches, and he had disagreements with players, fans and the board).
+In 2016–17, Karanka led his team to the last eight of the FA Cup, where they were eliminated by Manchester City.
+He was sacked on 16 March 2017 with the team three points from safety and without a league win in the new year (while their defence was the fifth best in the division, their attack was the worst with just 19 goals from 27 matches, and he had disagreements with players, fans and the board).
 Club and manager parted ways by mutual consent, as the latter believed he could take the team no further.